Asclepias tuberosa

-Asclepias tuberosa, commonly known as butterfly weed, is a species of milkweed native to eastern and southwestern North America.
+Asclepias tuberosa, commonly known as butterfly weed or pleurisy root, is a species of milkweed native to eastern and southwestern North America.
 It is commonly known as butterfly weed because of the butterflies that are attracted to the plant by its color and its copious production of nectar.

 Description

 It is a perennial plant growing to 0.3-1 m tall.
 The leaves are spirally arranged, lanceolate, 3–12 cm long, and 2–3 cm broad.

 From April to September, in the upper axils, 7.5 cm–wide umbels of orange, yellow or red flowers 1.5 cm wide appear.
 They each have five petals and five sepals.
 It is uncertain if reddish flowers are due to soil mineral content, ecotype genetic differentiation, or both.
 A cultivar named "hello yellow" typically has more yellowish flowers than ordinary examples of this plant.

 The fruit pod is 7.5-15 cm long, containing many long-haired seeds.